uraniumtoothpaste/uraniumtoothpaste.github.io/bazaar-death/prototype/script-draft.md

 We need you to check the pig iron before we box it.
 ---
 # H
-You turn to your sister, “Duty calls.”
+Hiromi turn to her sister, “Duty calls.”
 ---

 Forlorn glances are exchanged.